emberjs/rfcs/text/0995-deprecate-non-colocated-components.md

 - Some super old addons may break
 - Some super old apps may break

-In either case, it's been years, and the deprecation will will give folks actionable information for how to move forward.
+In either case, it's been ~5 years since co-located components were introduced, and the deprecation will will give folks actionable information for how to move forward (ideally with a link to the deprecation site which can then link to tools folks can try).

 ## Alternatives